AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 Harrow and Montanaro [S7] (arXiv:1809.07442, 2018) provide a survey of what "quantum supremacy" (now often called "quantum advantage") means as a theoretical and experimental concept.
 The paper analyzes evidence standards, candidate tasks (particularly random circuit sampling), and noise thresholds for near-term devices.
 It preceded Google's 2019 experimental demonstration [S24] and provides the conceptual framework for interpreting that result.

 Ossorio-Castillo and Tornero [S8] (arXiv:1810.08277, updated 2025) is a self-contained, mathematically oriented exposition of the quantum circuit model.
 It covers foundational definitions, complexity class discussions (including BQP), and standard algorithmic building blocks.
-The original page describes this as "quantum circuit synthesis techniques reducing gate depth for NISQ," which is not the paper's thrust.
 It is expository rather than a contribution to compilation or synthesis.
 Readers seeking gate-depth reduction techniques for NISQ processors should look to the variational quantum eigensolver literature and dedicated compilation papers.

 ---